oktadev/okta-blog/_source/_posts/2020-04-15-spring-cloud-stream.md

 The astute out there might object that the RabbitMQ server itself isn't secured.
 That's true, and there are various methods for securing it, [chiefly using TLS and SSL certificates](https://www.rabbitmq.com/ssl.html), but including that in this tutorial greatly expands the scope.
 We have a [tutorial that  demonstrates end-to-end security using Quarkus and Apache Kafka Streams](/blog/2020/04/08/kafka-streams), including how to generate all of the necessary SSL certificates and Java keyfiles.

-## Learn More About Reactive Programming and String Boot
+## Learn More About Reactive Programming and Spring Boot

 All done.
 You created a Spring Cloud Stream application that publishes and subscribes to multiple channels.
 You used Docker to quickly and easily launch a RabbitMQ messaging service.
 You used reactive, functional programming and saw how to use Spring's new functional binding model.
 You used Spring WebFlux to publish the data to a web stream and used HTTPie to stream the data from the command line.
 Finally, you used Okta's Spring Boot Starter and to add OAuth 2.0 and OIDC authentication to the application.